On optimising cost and value in compute systems for radio astronomy

 \section{A synthetic instructive example}

-There is an obvious desire to most efficiently use the expensive eScience resources that are available.
 In the previous sections we identified a metric that we can optimise for: total relative science value as defined in Equation~\ref{eq:main}, $M_s$, but its definition is (deliberately) ambiguous.
 While it is not our intention to advocate numeric values for the total relative science values for eScience technologies, we can use the equations introduced above to identify ways to optimise their usefulness.

-In this section we illustrate the value of the proposed methodology using an artificial use-case.
+In this section we illustrate the value of the proposed methodology using a thought experiment.
 We have constructed an example that is obviously manipulated to show the desired results.
 However, using this example we show that, depending on the value measure selected, any of the offered solutions can be judged superior to the others.

-Suppose an existing instrument needs to replace a key computational resource.
-A request for tender was published and a number of offers were received, as described in table \ref{tab:offers}.
+Table \ref{tab:offers} describes hypothetical responses to a hypothetical request for tender for the replacement of key computer hardware.